Skip to main content

 A regular vehicle is a standard model vehicle the person operates without needing specialized adaptations to drive.

 A regular vehicle may be equipped with modifications that allow the person to enter/exit the vehicle or allow his/her mobility device to be transported with him/her.
-While these modifications may be needed in order for the person to RIDE in the vehicle, they are not necessary for the person to operate the vehicle.
+While these modifications may be needed for the person to RIDE in the vehicle, they are not necessary for the person to operate the vehicle.

 Examples of vehicular modifications include, but are not limited to, a car top carrier for a wheelchair, trunk lift for carrying a wheelchair or scooter, grab bar, automatic door opener, van lift used to enter/exit the van when sitting in a wheelchair or scooter, etc.